Pursuing the maximization of PER by building up excellent M&As

 “Bonds and loans payable”

-(Interest-bearing debts)- Prioritize debt financing and maintain the leverage capacity (the expected net debt/EBITDA at the end of FY2022 is around 4x)
+(Interest-bearing debts)- Prioritize debt financing and maintain the leverage capacity (Our net debt/EBITDA ratio decreased to 2.2 times by the end of 2023)

-- Evaluation from credit agencies (maintained the “A” rating from R&I)
+- Evaluation from credit rating agencies (maintained the “A” rating from R&I)

 - Stable finance procurement capability in yen (low interest rate/long-term maturity)